edubart/nelua-lang/docs/pages/libraries.md

 Deletes value `v`, which must be either a pointer or a span.

-Argument `v` must have been returned by an earlier call to `new` or `spannew` from this allocator.
-Currently this effectively the same as calling `dealloc` or `spandealloc`.
+This is effectively the same as calling `dealloc` or `spandealloc`, but `delete` should only be used when `new` is used for the same allocation.

 ---
 ## allocators.general